giavac/AWS-CSA-2019-study-notes/Course/EC2/README.md

 ### [EC2 Options](https://aws.amazon.com/ec2/pricing/)

-* [On demand](https://aws.amazon.com/ec2/pricing/on-demand/): You pay for computing capacity by per hour or per second depending on which instances you run.
+* [On Demand](https://aws.amazon.com/ec2/pricing/on-demand/): You pay for computing capacity by per hour or per second depending on which instances you run.
+No up-front payment or long-term commitment.
-* [Reserved Instance (RI)](https://aws.amazon.com/ec2/pricing/reserved-instances/): Provide a significant discount (up to 75%) compared to On-Demand pricing and provide a capacity reservation when used in a specific Availability Zone.
+* [Reserved](https://aws.amazon.com/ec2/pricing/reserved-instances/): Provides a significant discount (up to 75%) compared to On-Demand pricing and provide a capacity reservation when used in a specific Availability Zone.
 You have to enter a contract.
+For applications with steady state or predictable usage.
+  * Standard Reserved instances
+  * Convertible Reserved instances
+  * Scheduled Reserved instances
-* [Spot](https://aws.amazon.com/ec2/spot/): Amazon EC2 Spot instances allow you to request spare Amazon EC2 computing capacity for up to 90% off the On-Demand price.
+* [Spot](https://aws.amazon.com/ec2/spot/): Amazon EC2 Spot instances allow you to request spare Amazon EC2 computing capacity for up to 90% off the On Demand price.
+For applications that have flexible start and end times.

   * If you terminate an instance, you will pay for the complete hour.
   * If Amazon terminates the instance, you won't pay for the complete hour.